Lionel Bringuier

 Show More

-Bringuier regularly collaborates with Yuja Wang, with whom he has recorded the Ravel Piano Concerto for Deutsche Grammophon as part of a complete cycle of the composer’s works.
-Other recordings include Chopin with Nelson Freire (DG) and Saint-Saëns with Renaud Capuçon and Gautier Capuçon (Erato) who are also regular partners.
-He works closely with some of the finest instrumentalists in the world, including Lisa Batiashvili, Anne-Sophie Mutter, Yefim Bronfman, Emanuel Ax, Leif Ove Andsnes and Janine Jansen.
+Bringuier has cultivated an extensive discography, collaborating with Yuja Wang on a recording of Ravel’s Piano Concerto for Deutsche Grammophon as part of a comprehensive cycle of the composer’s works.
+Additional recordings feature Chopin with Nelson Freire (DG) and multiple projects in partnership with the Capuçon brothers, such as Saint-Saëns with Renaud Capuçon and Destination Paris with Gautier Capuçon (Erato), released in conjunction with the 2024 Olympic Games in Paris.
+Bringuier maintains close professional relationships with many of the world’s leading instrumentalists, including Lisa Batiashvili, Anne-Sophie Mutter, Yefim Bronfman, Emanuel Ax, Leif Ove Andsnes, and Janine Jansen.

 Bringuier comes from a family of musicians and studied cello and conducting at the Conservatoire de Paris, winning the prestigious International Besançon Competition for Young Conductors only a year after graduating.
 He cares passionately about education, outreach, and developing the careers of emerging conductors and soloists.
 In September 2020 he served on the jury of La Maestra, the first international conducting competition for women, and continues to work with local schools in his hometown of Nice to introduce children to classical music and orchestral experiences.